Why Can't We Switch to Using More Renewable Energy Sources?

 As far as individual countries are concerned, making the switch from one energy source to another will undoubtedly take some time as new power plants and infrastructure are introduced.

-Switching to renewable energy doesn’t simply mean that a group of individuals chooses a new way to power their homes, it means entire companies need to re-evaluate how they make money and where they source their energy.
-It would require millions of homes, schools, businesses, public buildings, and transport centers to adjust how they are run — and this doesn’t happen overnight.
+Switching to renewable energy doesn’t simply mean a group of individuals choose a new way to power their homes—it means entire companies need to reevaluate how they make money and from where they source their energy.
+It would require millions of homes, schools, businesses, public buildings, and transport centers to adjust how they are run—and this doesn’t happen overnight.

 Why don’t we make better use of solar energy?

 Solar power may be healthier for the planet, but that doesn’t mean it is entirely reliable.
 While that can sound crazy—the sun shines in some form every day, right?—it’s because the solar panels we have can only generate electricity when it’s a clear sunny day.